Hacker0x01/docs.hackerone.com/docs/programs/severity.md

 *Note: It's optional for the hacker to submit a severity rating.*

+If your program has a custom methodology for determining severity, it's best to describe it on your Security Page.

-You can read more details about CVSS [here](https://www.first.org/cvss/user-guide).
+You can read more details about CVSS [here](https://www.first.org/cvss/user-guide) or check out our [blog post](https://www.hackerone.com/blog/introducing-severity-cvss).
 If your program has a custom methodology for determining severity, it's best to describe it on your Security Page.